nullivex/ah-wiki/core/Config.md

 When launching actionHero you can specify which config file to use with `--config=/path/to/file` or the environment variable `ACTIONHERO_CONFIG`, otherwise `confg.js` will be used from your working directory.
 This is how to implement "environments" in actionHero.

-You can overwrite these settings when you start your actionHero worker pragmatically as well by passing `configChanges` to the initFunction.
+You can overwrite these settings when you start your actionHero worker progamatically as well by passing `configChanges` to the initFunction.

 ```javascript